 Our Barrel Back Red is made from 100% Noiret grapes, a new complex hybrid, grown here in Michigan.
 Similar to Petite Syrah, it has the spiciness of black pepper with overtones of plums, raspberries, and choke cherries.

 French oak was used in the aging process to soften the tannin’s, resulting in a dry, full body wine.

 Barrel Back Red pairs well with grilled and smoked meats, a wedge of cheese or enjoyed just by itself.

 Who can forget the first time they found a Petoskey stone in the clear, clean waters of Lake Michigan?

 The name Petoskey likely came from Ottawa Indian legend, in the late 18th century.
 Along with the City of Petoskey, the stone was named for Chief Pedosegay (Pet-O-Se-Ga).

-Enjoy the fresh, crisp taste of our dry wine, made from Michigan Seyval Blanc grapes.
+Enjoy the fresh, crisp taste of our dry white wine, made from Michigan Seyval Blanc grapes.